Linuxfabrik/lfops/roles/python_venv/README.rst

 linuxfabrik.lfops.python_venv
 =============================

-This role creates and manages different `Python 3 virtual environments (venv) <https://docs.python.org/3/library/venv.html>`_.
-These are placed beneath ``/opt/python-venv/`` on the target system.
+This role creates and manages various `Python 3 virtual environments (venv) <https://docs.python.org/3/library/venv.html>`_.
+These are placed below ``/opt/python-venv/`` on the target system.

 Tested on